-If your fuse box has started buzzing, humming or making any other noises, you need to get a Part P electrician to take a look at it.
-Doing so can prove very costly, but if you need a one-off repair, we will arrange this for you and once you’re signed up, you’ll be covered for all subsequent electrical emergencies!
+If your fuse box has started buzzing, humming, or making any other noises, you need to get a Part P electrician to take a look at it.
+Doing so can prove very costly, but if you need a one-off repair, we will arrange this for you, and once you’re signed up, you’ll be covered for all subsequent electrical emergencies!

 If your fuse box is making noise, it could be a very dangerous problem.
-As you need to get a qualified electrician to look at your fuse box, the following information is for your curiosity only – under no circumstances should you try to repair the fuse box yourself if you are not qualified to do so.
-You should also arrange a repair immediately – an electrical fire is a real risk and could happen at any time.
+As you need to get a qualified electrician to look at your fuse box, the following information is for your curiosity only; under no circumstances should you try to repair the fuse box yourself if you are not qualified to do so.
+You should also arrange a repair immediately; an electrical fire is a real risk and could happen at any time.

 Loose connections

-A loose connection, or even a minor loss of the integrity of your fuse box connections, can cause the electrical system to ‘arc’, which can lead to a buzzing or humming noise.
+A loose connection, or even a minor loss of the integrity of your fuse box connections, can cause the electrical system to “arc,” which can lead to a buzzing or humming noise.
 The fuse box humming noise actually originates from the arc of electricity between the circuit breaker contacts and the bus bar within the box.
-This can also cause problems with plug sockets and outlets – it could have caused one of your appliances to have mysteriously stopped working.
+This can also cause problems with plug sockets and outlets; it could have caused one of your appliances to have mysteriously stopped working.

 Partial discharge

 A partial discharge is a partial breakdown in the insulation that separates two active conductors.
-Over time, the energy this partial discharge can cause further degradation in the fuse box and to the insulation, meaning that the problem gradually worsens and becomes more dangerous.
+Over time, the energy from this partial discharge can cause further degradation in the fuse box and the insulation, meaning that the problem gradually worsens and becomes more dangerous.

 What will an electrician do?